domlockett/LoLLMa/README.md

 In the future, I hope to explore training specific use-cases where one might take advantage an off-line AI assistant.

+0. Loading GPTQ Models via ExLlamav2 - a more efficient use of VRAM
 1. Breakdown of Gradio UI
 2. Exploring Parameter settings
 3. Exploring Model settings